 Lectors proclaim the Scripture during parish liturgies.
 Current and prospective Lectors receive training in how to publicly proclaim the Word of God.
 This training is held in the fall.

 Teens who are at least age 16+ and have been Confirmed or are participating in their 2nd year of Confirmation preparation may also serve as Lectors at Mass.

 Altar Servers assist the priest at Mass.
 Children and Teens and Adults (age 10 and above) who are practicing Catholics and who have received their First Holy Communion, may train as Servers.
 ALL Servers, new and returning, are to attend one of the training sessions.

-Adults and Teens (Grade 8+) may serve as an Acolyte.
-Acolytes assist the priest at major liturgies and funerals with the incensation.
-Acolytes must be practicing Catholics who have received their First Holy Communion.
+Adults and Teens (Grade 7+) may serve as a Thurifer.
+Thurifers assist the priest at major liturgies and funerals with the incensation.
+They must be practicing Catholics who have received their First Holy Communion.

 Altar Server Coordinator

 Adults are needed who are willing to assist our young servers before liturgy.

 Ushers serve as greeters before Mass, hand out worship aids, assist people find seats when the church is crowded, take up the collection, guide communion lines, and hand out bulletins at the end of Mass.